Skip to main content

 3. Gather the names and phone numbers of any witnesses.

 Witnesses are key to any personal injury claim and their word can be as valuable as the visual evidence you collect at the scene.
 Be sure to ask for names, phone numbers, emails, and a place of business or physical address so you can contact them later.
 Ask when it is convenient to contact them to make a statement regarding your fall and to potentially act as a witness in court.
 Acquire several sets of contact information in case you are unable to get in touch with some witnesses.
-Having multiple witnesses whose recall matches your description of events adds further credence to your case.
+Having multiple witnesses whose recall matches your description of events adds further certainty to your case.

 4. Obtain the name of the property owner or manager.

-When you or a family member are able, collect the name or names of individuals or the company responsible for the property, whether that is an owner or operating manager.
+When you or a family member are able, collect the name or names of the individuals or company responsible for the property, whether that is an owner or operating manager.
 Slip and fall cases hinge on proving property owners or operators violated their duty to maintain a safe, hazard free premise.
 You and your lawyer need this information to contact appropriate individuals as you gather evidence.

 5. Create an accident report.